Moiramora Doul: Satra period

-The satra was damaged by natural disasters and later became uninhabited due to internal uprisings in the Ahom kingdom and the third invasion of the Burmese.
-Later, the Moiramora Satra was established at Kujibali in Hahchara Mouza of Sivasagar district.
-Subsequently, the Budhidihing River changed its course, deviating from the area where the satra daul was located and taking a straight course to the north of the satra.
-Later, new settlers discovered the ruins of the Moiramora Satra in the jungle and built a "Than Ghar" for worship.
-The family of the satradhikar of the satra arrived later and established a satra here again, continuing the responsibility of spreading Nam Dharma.
+The satra was later damaged by natural disasters and abandoned due to internal uprisings in the Ahom kingdom and the third Burmese invasion.
+It was subsequently re-established at Kujibali in Hahchara Mouza of Sivasagar district.
+After the Burhi Dihing changed its course, ruins of the original satra were rediscovered by later settlers, who built a Than Ghar for worship.
+The family of the satradhikar later re-established the satra at the site, continuing the propagation of Nam Dharma.